-Livefist learns an inter-governmental agreement (IGA) for a 49.5-50.5 joint venture between JSC Kalashnikov Concern and India’s Ordnance Factory Board will be signed before the end of this year.
+Livefist learns an inter-governmental agreement (IGA) for a 49.5-50.5 joint venture between JSC Kalashnikov Concern and India’s Ordnance Factory Board will be signed in February 2019.
 Under the terms of the JV, Kalashnikov and India’s OFB will raise a new facility to manufacture the AK-103 in India, first for the Indian Army on priority, then for other possible Indian customers (including the central police forces) and then for export.
 The JV also leaves scope for joint development and manufacture of new firearms in country.

 “Technical and financial details of the deal are being finalized, and it by the end of 2018 it will be ready to be signed,” sources said.
 The IGA will be followed by specific contracts that pave the way the actual corporate structure, workshare and manufacture.